 Coronavirus (COVID-19) and Isle Royale National Park

-As of March 18, 2020, following guidance from the CDC and recommendations from state and local public health authorities in consultation with NPS Public Health Service Officers, the Houghton Headquartesr & Visitor Center is temporarily closed to non-essential visitors.
+Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and the State of Michigan, all visitors centers aer closed until further notice.
 This closure will be evaluated daily as conditions evolve.
-To speak directly with a park ranger regarding Isle Royale trip planning, ferry reservations, or any other park related matter, between the hours of 10 am and 4 pm, Monday through Friday, call (906) 482-0984.
+To speak directly with a park ranger regarding any park related matter, between the hours of 10 am and 4 pm, Monday through Friday, call (906) 482-0984.